itAnkit/Mission-90-DSA/README.md

 _**Day 20-** Deleting a node in Singly Linked List , Creating a Circular Single Linked List,Inserting a node in Circular Single Linked List , Traversing Circular Single Linked List and Searching a value in a Circular Single Linked List And their Time Complexity._

 _**Day 21-** Deleting a node in Circular Singly Linked List , Deleting all nodes in Circular Single Linked List And their Time Complexity.
 Basics of Double Linked List._

+_**Day 22-** Creating a Double Linked List,Inserting a node in Double Linked List, Traversing a Double Linked List, Reverse Traversing a Double Linked List, Search a value in Double Linked List, Deleting a node in Double Linked List, Deleting all nodes from Double Linked List.
+Basics of Circular Double Linked List, Creating a Circular Double Linked List._